fantasycalendar/FoundryVTT-Sequencer/README.md

 - *Effects* - Improved look of transparent .webm files
 - *Animations* - Renamed `.snapToSquare()` method to `.snapToGrid()` - the old method will be fully removed in 1.2.0
 - *Foundry* - Added libwrapper patch for .webm transparency not playing correctly in Foundry
+- *Sequencer* - Updated some sample macros
+- *Sequencer* - The `SequencerDatabase` accessor has been removed, and is now accessible with `Sequencer.Database`
+- *Sequencer* - The `SequencerDatabaseViewer` accessor has been removed, and is now accessible with `Sequencer.DatabaseViewer`
+- *Sequencer* - The `SequencerPreloader` accessor is deprecated, and is now accessible with `Sequencer.Preloader`

 ### Version 1.0.3
 - *Sequencer* - Added animated space backgrounds (thanks to Keirsti on the Foundry VTT discord server)